sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 The entire academic discussion revolves around two studies which present inconsistent results:

 One study[^tennes] from 1985 found no effects.
-The other[^astley] identified slightly reduced motor development in kids of frequent users.
-That was only true if the mother consumed cannabis in the first month after birth and more frequently than 15 days per month.
+The other identified slightly reduced motor development in kids of frequent users.[^astley] That was only true if the mother consumed cannabis in the first month after birth and more frequently than 15 days per month.
 At one year old, those kids scored more poorly than the kids of non-users.[^scores] However, those results can't be distinguished from cannabis use during pregnancy; 84% of the mothers who used cannabis while breastfeeding had done so during pregnancy too.[^metz]

 Ironically, the kids whose mothers used cannabis less than 15 days per month scored higher than the kids of non-users.
-That lead wasn’t statistically significant though, which means that there was no difference between kids of occasional-users and non-users.
+The narrow lead wasn't statistically significant though, which means that there was no difference between kids of occasional-users and non-users.
 Furthermore, no differences in mental development were detected amongst any of the three groups.

 <img src="/images/breastfeeding/motor-development.svg">